La Demoiselle de Sociando-Mallet Haut-Médoc 2022 - Second vin

 "Discover the little brother of a Médoc star with an even more accessible style!"

-"The fruity intensity of the Demoiselle de Sociando bouquet is an obvious invitation to try the wine!
-Notes of blackcurrant and elderberry complemented by a touch of cinnamon make an irresistible argument.
-Pleasant sweetness on the palate, where the wine displays temperament without failing to underline its sapidity.
-I think this wine can be enjoyed young, but it also has respectable ageing potential".
+"The fruity intensity of the Demoiselle de Sociando bouquet clearly invites you to taste the wine!
+Notes of blackcurrant and elderberry complemented by a touch of cinnamon make it irresistible.
+Pleasant sweetness on the palate, where the wine displays character without failing to emphasize its flavor.
+I think the wine can already be enjoyed in its youth, while emphasizing that it has respectable aging potential."
 (Yves Beck 2023)

-Buy your Sociando-Mallet wines at the best price on private sale!
+Buy your Sociando-Mallet wines at the best price in a private sale!

 Nose